Beltus/blog/_blog/2020-03-16-five-things-to-becoming-top-performing-student.md

 Awesome!!
 Now, have you ever wondered just for a minute why some students in your class always ace every single exam?
 No matter how tough a course or subject is they somehow always know how to figure things out so effortlessly?
 Sometimes you even get freaking annoyed and pissed-off with yourself especially when you are having a tough time figuring things out yourself.
 I guess we all have had such **"geniuses"**.
 There are times your mind even starts playing tricks on you.
 It makes you start doubting yourself and drawing false conclusions. _Maybe I'm not smart enough, maybe I can never understand this concept, maybe...maybe... maybe...._

-In this article, I will share **five of the most effective techniques high performing students** use that makes them guru-like figures in the eyes of those around them and what you can do to transform yourself from being an average person to being regarded as a "genius" in your own small world.
+In this article, I will share **five of the most effective techniques high performing students** use that make them guru-like figures in the eyes of those around them and what you can do to transform yourself from being an average person to being regarded as a "genius" in your own small world.

 Too much of talking, let's get down to it.